unifi-utilities/unifios-utilities/README.md

 <https://hub.docker.com/r/scyto/unifibrowser>

 This is a docker container that implements <https://github.com/Art-of-WiFi/UniFi-API-browser> to provide a graphical tool to inspect the data structures available via the unifi API.
-Great if you are using the REST API for your own puposes and want to explore.
+Great if you are using the REST API for your own purposes and want to explore.
 Works with multiple controller versions.

 ### Unifi UDM-Pro auto fan speed